borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

                    :alt:
                    :align: center
                    :figclass: align-center

-                   :caption: Plotting the 100kth voxel bold time series and the corresponding Fast Fourier Transform (FFT).
+                    Plotting the 100kth voxel bold time series and the corresponding Fast Fourier Transform (FFT).

 - You will need to install `freesurfer` and have the license file pointed out correctly in the script